10 Proven Tips for Growing the Best Vegetable Garden

 If you have a surplus of vegetables that you can’t use right away, consider preserving them for later use.
 There are several methods for preserving vegetables, including:

 Canning involves using heat to kill bacteria and seal vegetables in jars.
-Freezing involves blanching vegetables and then freeze them in airtight containers.
+Freezing involves blanching vegetables and then freezing them in airtight containers.
 Drying involves removing the moisture from vegetables and storing them in airtight containers.

 Each method has its own advantages and disadvantages, so be sure to research which method is best for the vegetables you want to preserve.